tscoleman/RiskManagement-Public/README.md

 Based on the methodology in _Quantiative Risk Management_ by Thomas Coleman (Wiley, 2012)

-This is python code that implements the risk reports and example portfolio discussed in Section 10.6 "Risk Reporting".
+First draft of the python code to implement the risk reports and example portfolio discussed in Section 10.6 "Risk Reporting".

 **Table_Ch10.py**